 Computer Vision Syndrome Can Impact Your Ability To See Clearly

 Computer vision syndrome, also known as digital eye strain, is a condition that results from spending too much time looking at the monitor.
 It can affect anyone regardless of the need to wear glasses.
-When your vision is getting blurry from time at the computer, it's time to get eye care from Palmer Vision Clinic located north of Anchorage.
+When your vision is getting blurry from time at the computer, it's time to get eye care from Palmer Vision Clinic Or Edward Bancroft OD in Anchorage.
 Following is a look at computer vision syndrome and how it affects your vision.

 What is Computer Vision Syndrome?